 Fortum has signed an agreement with the four biggest owners of Ekokem Corporation, representing approximately 81% of the shares, to acquire their shareholding in the company for approximately EUR 470 million.
-This would correspond to a debt and cash-free purchase price for 100% of the company of approximately EUR 700 million.
+This would correspond to debt and cash-free purchase price for 100% of the company of approximately EUR 700 million.
 Based on Fortum’s estimate for 2016, the purchase price would correspond to approximately 11 times EBITDA.
 The acquisition will generate a positive operative result and cash flow for Fortum from the beginning.
 The acquisition will diversify Fortum’s earnings structure as Ekokem generates most of its result from other sources than the Nordic power price.

 The four biggest shareholders of Ekokem are the Finnish State, the Association of Finnish Local and Regional Authorities, Ilmarinen Mutual Pension Insurance Company and the Helsinki Region Environmental Services Authority, HSY.
 The transaction will require competition authority clearances in Finland and in Sweden.
 Fortum estimates that it will conclude the transactions during the third quarter of 2016.
 Fortum will also make a tender offer to all remaining shareholders at the same price (EUR 165 per share).
-The completion of the offer will be subject to Fortum obtaining the competition clearances and reaching a majority ownership in Ekokem.
+The completion of the offer will be subject to Fortum obtaining the competition clearances and reaching majority ownership in Ekokem.
 Having reached the necessary ownership thresholds, Fortum will proceed with a minority redemption process.

 In 2015, Ekokem’s net sales totalled EUR 258 million and reported EBITDA EUR 55 million.
 Ekokem has approximately 630 employees.

 Ekokem is a leading Nordic circular economy company specialised in material and waste recycling, final disposal solutions, soil remediation and environmental construction.
-The company has a strong position especially in treatment of hazardous waste.
+The company has a strong position especially in the treatment of hazardous waste.
 Ekokem serves both industrial and municipal customers from its facilities in Finland, Sweden and Denmark.
 The main revenue sources comprise of waste and environmental services, as well as revenues from the sales of power, recycled materials and heat.

 "Ekokem is a first-class company with experienced management and personnel.
 Supported by Fortum’s competence in waste-to-energy and strong financial resources, a true Nordic circular economy champion will be formed.
 We see excellent international growth opportunities for the business and intend to invest in the further development of Ekokem’s solutions," says Pekka Lundmark, Fortum's President and CEO.